artur-ciocanu/launch.en/help/launch-reference/publishing/hosts/sftp-host.md

 1. Select **[!UICONTROL Save]**.

-When you select **[!UICONTROL Save]**, tags tests whether it is able to connect and deliver files to your SFTP server.
-It creates a folder, writes a file within that folder, checks to make sure the file is there, then cleans up after itself.
+When you select **[!UICONTROL Save]**, the connection and ability to deliver the files to your SFTP server is tested.
+Platform creates a folder, writes a file within that folder, checks to make sure the file is there, then cleans up after itself.
 If the user account on your SFTP server (the one attached to the secure certificate you provided to Platform) does not have the necessary permissions to perform this action, then the Host goes into a "Failed" status.